-Chewy and wholesome snack bars that are sweet ‘n salty, packed with whole foods, and are made without grains or refined sugars.
+Chewy and wholesome snack bars that are sweet and salty, packed with whole foods, and are made without grains or refined sugars.

-I loved these feel-good snack bars.
-I nearly ate the entire batch myself.
-I’ve already been brainstorming different flavor variations– maybe even one with coconut?
-Stay tuned.
 These vanilla almond snack bars are simple and wholesome with a sweet taste that won’t give you a sugar crash.
 They’re an easy fruit and nut bar, similar to a KIND bar.
-They’re grain-free, gluten free, have no refined sugars, and are packed with whole, natural ingredients like almonds, dates, and seeds.
+They’re grain free, gluten free, have no refined sugar, and are packed with whole, natural ingredients like almonds, dates, and seeds.
 Usually I add a little oats to energy/granola bars but I wanted to keep the main ingredients purely nuts and dried fruit.

 Do you remember my recipe for Gluten Free Apple Crisp?
-One of my favorite recipes from last year?
-No, really… it was.
-That simple recipe blew my mind.
 Just like it, today’s recipe is not just “really good for a gluten free recipe.”
 It’s just plain REALLY GOOD.
-Also like that recipe?
-The addition of almond meal.
+We’re using almond meal in today’s recipe again too.
 For anyone not familiar with almond meal, don’t get nervous.
-Almond meal is just ground almonds– ground almonds before reaching the stage of almond butter.
+Almond meal is just ground almonds before reaching the stage of almond butter.

-Almond meal (also known as almond flour, if using blanched almonds and grinding a little more fine) is so easy to make at home; cheaper than buying pre-made almond meal or almond flour, trust me.
-Simply pulse them until they reach a gritty and rough flour-like consistency.
-Like so:
+While you can purchase it at the store, almond meal (also known as almond flour if using blanched almonds and grinding a little more fine) is easy to make at home.
+Simply pulse almonds until they reach a gritty and rough flour-like consistency like this:

-The snack bars are baked for only around 20 minutes, just until they are relatively set and the ingredients bind together properly.
+Baked the vanilla almond snack bars for only around 20 minutes, or just until they are relatively set.

 Chewy and wholesome snack bars that are slightly sweet ‘n salty, packed with whole foods, and are made without grains or refined sugars.